sap-tutorials/Tutorials/tutorials/jam-cloud-group-users-poll-ideas/jam-cloud-group-users-poll-ideas.md

 [ACCORDION-BEGIN [Step 5: ](Add ideas)]

 Finally, let's add some product suggestions as Ideas.
-If you have added Forum widgets to your Overview page then you can click the Go To Forums link at the bottom of the widget and then click on Ideas.
-Alternatively, you can click on the Feed Updates menu option within the group and in the Feed Widget at the top of the page click the Add an Idea icon.
+If you have added Forum widgets to your Overview page then you can click the **Go To Forums** link at the bottom of the widget and then click on **Ideas**.
+Alternatively, you can click on the **Feed Updates** menu option within the group and in the Feed Widget at the top of the page click the **Add an Idea** icon.